nodef/tigr.c/README.md

 TIGR is supplied as a single .c and corresponding .h file.

-To use it, you just drop them right into your project.
+To use it, you just include them into your project.

 1. Grab  **tigr.c** and **tigr.h**
 2. Throw them into your project.